 CSHOR ENSO Science Symposium 29 to 31 January 2019

-CSHOR gathered El Niño Southern Oscillation (ENSO) experts and students in Hobart over a 3-day symposium to address important scientific questions.
-How reliable are our modelling and observational tools used to monitor, predict, and study ENSO?
-What advances do we need to improve projections of ENSO in a changing climate?
+CSHOR gathered ENSO over 55 experts and students in Hobart over a 3-day symposium to address important scientific questions regarding the reliability of current modelling and observational tools and what advances are required to improve projections of ENSO in a changing climate.

 The field of ENSO research is rapidly progressing and it is necessary to re-assess the state of ENSO science.
 ENSO significantly impacts our climate, ecosystems, economy and society on a global scale.
 An improved understanding of its dynamics, evolution, predictability, teleconnection and impact in a climate that is undergoing change is critical to manage risks and resources.
 The character of ENSO and the frequency of extreme events may change on a warming planet.
 Just a couple of years ago an extreme El Niño with major global climatic consequences occurred and one may wonder when the next big one will arrive.

-The Symposium was followed by a 2 day writing session for ENSO book authors on 1-2 February at CSIRO Marine Laboratories.
+The Symposium was followed by a 2-day writing session for ENSO book authors at CSIRO Marine Laboratories.

 Professor John Church wins top climate change award